-Welcome to our recruitment page for 2018!
+Welcome to our recruitment page for 2022/2023!
 You can find a timeline of our important deadlines and application forms here.

 Click here to learn more about BIoT!

 Established in the summer of 2017, Green Joule focuses on the growth and extraction processes of algae biofuels; we wanted to combine the different uses of microalgae to maximize production, instead of purely focusing on one deliverable of the algae cell.
-The project hopes to recruit fellow enthusiastic parties (such yourself, reader) to help grow the scope and ambition of the team.
+The project hopes to recruit fellow enthusiastic parties (such as yourself, reader) to help grow the scope and ambition of the team.
 Currently, we have our sights set on perfecting our process in the lab while looking to incorporate genetic modification into the mix in the hopes of making the biofuel yields more abundant.
 Who knows where you might take the team?

 Click here to learn more about Green Joule!